Skip to main content

 Downgrading the number of instance_count for the backend nodes will result in data loss.
 We do not recommend downgrading the backend nodes.

-Is Automate HA supports unencrypted traffic with managed service like AWS-Opensearch / RDS?
+Is Automate HA supports unencrypted traffic with managed service like AWS-OpenSearch / RDS?

 • No, Automate HA support https connection only with Managed services.